Astigmatism Diagnosis and Treatment

 - A keratometer measures the curve of your cornea.
 Your eye doctor may also use corneal topography.
 This provides more information about the shape of the surface of the cornea.

 These tests help your eye doctor to precisely diagnose and measure your astigmatism.

 Usually, you can correct mild to moderate astigmatism with eyeglasses or contact lenses.
 Glasses or contacts correct astigmatism by compensating for uneven curves in your cornea and lens.

-Rigid contacts (RGP or GP) used to be the only contact lenses for astigmatism.
+Rigid contacts (RGP, for rigid gas permeable, or GP, for gas permeable) used to be the only contact lenses for astigmatism.
 This is no longer true.
 Now, soft lenses called toric contact lenses can correct astigmatism.
 These lenses may be appropriate for some people.
 If you have severe astigmatism, rigid contacts or glasses may be a better option.
 Your eye doctor will discuss your lens options with you.

 Surgery, including LASIK, may be an option for some people with astigmatism.
 Your ophthalmologist can discuss refractive surgery options with you.